CIMETIÈRE DE Montmartre

 Edgar Degas, Jacques Offenbach, Heinrich Heine, Jean Baptiste Greuze, Gustave Moreau, Ludmilla Tcherina, Henri Georges Clouzot, the Goncourt brothers, Leon Foucault, "La Goulue" (Louise Weber), Hector Berlioz, Alexandre Dumas (fils), Vaslav Nijinsky, Dalida, Stendhal, Adolphe Sax (yes the guy who invented the saxophone), Juliette Recamier, Francois Truffaut and Emile Zola's family (his body was removed to the Pantheon).

-In addition to the notable burials you can also find many lovely works of art here as well.
-Until my guide to the artwork in Montmartre is published later this year you can find a list of sculptures by division right here.
+In addition to burials of the famous and near-famous you can also find many lovely works of art in the cemetery.
+Besides my guide to the artwork in Montmartre (available on Amazon) you can find a list of sculptures by division right here.

 The cemetery is served by Metro lines 2 and 13 via stops at Place Blanche (2) and Place de Clichy (13).